neerajww/aeps/docs/prep_eeg.md

 - N channels containing time-series data
 - Sampled at Fs Hz (usually between 512-2048 Hz)
-- Location information of each channel
+- Label information of each channel
 - One event-trigger channel specifying the stimulus onset instants

 This is bundled in a single file, with an extension such as .bdf for data recorded using Biosemi system.